 Hands-On Experience in the Classroom for Interns

-Our Nature in the City Internship offers a unique, hands-on experience for those interested in learning more about a career in environmental education.
+The Baltimore Woods Nature in the City Internship offers a unique, hands-on experience for those interested in learning more about a career in environmental education.
 Our interns assist Baltimore Woods Nature Center educators with the award-winning Nature in the City program, which links urban schools with neighborhood green spaces through hands-on, minds-on environmental education.
-Nature in the City introduces Syracuse City School District students, grades K–6, to science in their neighborhoods through a series of classroom and outdoor lessons.
+Nature in the City introduces Syracuse City School District students, grades K–5, to science and nature in their neighborhoods through a series of classroom and outdoor lessons.

 During their internship interns will be responsible for assisting educators with:

 - Leading individuals and small groups of students through activities in the classroom & outdoors;

 - Encouraging students to participate and stay on task; and

 At the end of their internship experience interns have the chance to present a lesson in a classroom under the supervision of a Baltimore Woods staff member.
 Interns may also write, edit, and create educational materials, and occasionally also assist with on-site school visits, public programs, camp, newsletters, special events, and other daily operations at Baltimore Woods Nature Center in Marcellus.

 - Flexible schedule.
 Interns need to be available typically during the school day (8am – 3pm) during the academic year.
 Hours will vary depending on an individual’s schedule, but interns must commit to at least 15 days.
 These days can be scheduled during the week over the course of a semester, or in a three-week block in May or June.

 - Transportation.
 Interns need to be able to meet educators at the scheduled school.

 - Passion.
 Interns should have or should be working towards a degree in education, environmental science or a related field.